 At the heart of the postrevolutionary settlement lay an avoided decision that would haunt Prussian (and German) politics until the collapse of the Hohenzollern monarchy in 1918.

-The king, later emperor, was supposed to command the army which would allow Generals Erich Ludendorff and Paul von Hindenburg to conduct World War I in Kaiser Wilhelm II’s name with almost no regard to the civilian government.
+The king, later emperor, was supposed to command the army which would allow Generals Erich Ludendorff and Paul von Hindenburg to conduct World War I in Kaiser Wilhelm II’s name with little regard to the civilian government.

 But unification had two unforeseen consequences that would ultimately conspire to bring Prussia down.